Abdalla-Elhagar/Task4-Code-Masters-Code-Refactoring/README.md

 </ul>

 ## Installation:
 ### Simply open the index.htal file in a browser to view the blog.
-You can also modily the content by updating the HTML and CSS.
+You can also open this link :  https://abdalla-elhagar.github.io/Task4-Code-Masters-Code-Refactoring/